Winner of NAGC Community Service Award & PAGE Neuber-Pregler Award

 If you have an exceptionally gifted child, Read This Book!
 A fascinating study of a small group of exceptionally gifted (IQ>160) children, Gross follows these children over 20 years, and includes extensive details about their interests, family background, progress through school, and social and emotional as well as academic status.
 Gross shows that when these children are not allowed to learn at an appropriate pace and level it places them at serious risk.
 Also available from from Amazon.co.uk and Amazon.ca

-Grade acceleration, should you, or shouldn't you?
+Grade acceleration: should we, or shouldn't we?

 A Nation Deceived: How Schools Hold Back America’s Brightest Students Recommended The Templeton National Report on Acceleration

-Research-based introduction to the social / emotional aspects of gifted children
+The social / emotional aspects of gifted children

 Elementary and middle school math enrichment, extraordinaire!